SonarSource/sonar-java-jdt/README.md

 ```

 Then, if we want to know the versions of the JDT core artifacts that match Eclipse Platform 4.32, we look at the `R4_32` or `R4_32_maintenance` branch of the
-JDT core repository and we ignore the `-SNAPSHOT` suffix.
+JDT core repository, and we ignore the `-SNAPSHOT` suffix.

 For example on the `R4_32` branch of the `eclipse-jdt/eclipse.jdt.core` repository: